 B. R. Myers youtube interview: The Myth of Juche

 Northern Korea is not and has never been a socialist society.
-It has always been an ultra-nationalist state that has projected a socialist message when it is useful.
+It has always been a nationalist state that has projected a socialist message when it is useful.
 According to Myers, the propaganda that is created for domestic consumption in northern Korea is very different from the more socialist-sounding propaganda that is exported.
 Looking at the origin of Juche reveals what its purpose is.
 Myers states:

 “To understand the fraudulence of Juche, you have to walk yourself back through the Juche story… and you can tell me how plausible it sounds, OK?
 Kim il-sung waits until 1955 to declare the ideology that has been guiding him since his guerrilla years.
 Does he do this at a Party congress?
 No. He does this at a relatively undistinguished gathering of propagandists.
 And the declaration of the ideology doesn’t even take up the whole speech, just the first half of it.
 The speech doesn’t mention self-reliance nor does it criticize the USSR.
 In fact, Kim il-sung tells his listeners that loving the USSR is just as good as loving Korea.
 And yet somehow it manages to be an anti-Soviet declaration of self-reliance.
 And even more magically, just by using the word ‘Juche’ in its usual Korean sense of the acting subject or main actor, Kim somehow turns it into a uniquely North Korean coining that must be left untranslated in English with a capital ‘J’ if possible.
 That is not where the strangeness ends, strangely enough, Kim does not revisit the topic of Juche at any length until 1965.
 So he didn’t even mention it again until 1960.
 And he didn’t revisit it at any length until 1965 when he happens to be in Indonesia.
 OK, then in 1972, Juche ideology was dramatically redefined into a human-oriented “man is the master of all things” ideology.
 But this was done in a manifesto delivered to Japanese journalists.
 So they got it before Kim il-sung’s own people did… Yet, according to Bruce Cummings…, Juche thought is only fully accessible to the Korean mind.
 Ok, I could go on and on… But I think you’re getting the idea here.”
 (1)